 All medications will be turned into the health supervisor upon arrival.
 These include prescriptions and over-the-counter medicine such as vitamins, Advil, and allergy medication.
 Rescue medication, such as inhalers and EpiPens, may be kept by the student.
 Medications will be stored in a secure area and made available to the student per physician and/or package directions.

 We recognize that individuals have received vaccination waivers for various reasons.
-If your child has not received one or more required vaccinations, you will need to submit exemption documentation to be reviewed by the Health Supervisor, who may follow-up for further details and clarification.
+If a participant has not received one or more required vaccinations, they will need to submit exemption documentation to be reviewed by the health supervisor, who may follow-up for further details and clarification.

-If a vaccine-preventable disease or outbreak occurs in the participant’s local region at any point prior to the program, they may not be permitted to attend the program in order to protect both the participant and other program participants that may be at risk.
+If a vaccine-preventable disease or outbreak occurs in the participant’s local region at any point prior to the program, they may be required to not attend the program in order to protect both the participant and other program participants that may be at risk.